The Derek Trucks Band: History

 The band's final member, Count M'Butu was the only band member that did not appear on every tour.
 M'Butu, the group's eldest member, played a variety of drums and percussion.
 Trucks and Scott both have known him for decades, before he joined the Derek Trucks Band, as M'Butu was a regular musical fixture in Atlanta; one of the bastions of the Allman Brothers fan bases.
 Thus, as of early 2009, M'Butu was the eldest member of the band, which has members whose ages are in their 20s, 30s 40s 50s and 60s.
 M'Butu has a great deal of African influence in his work, but lived in Sandersville, Georgia most of his life, "so he's got that Southern thing, too", Trucks concluded.
 His differing influences are compatible with the band's world music sound.

 Since the last members joined in 2002, the bandmates have adjusted to near-constant travelling on the road, and have become comfortable with one another.
 Each member's experiences, tastes, and differing approaches to each piece are a bonus, says Mattison.
 Since the band embraces improvisation and musical exploration, he has said, "You're just part of the ensemble -- you do your bit and step back and let everybody else do theirs.
 It's fun to not have to carry the weight of the entertainer."

 The band's album, Already Free, won the Grammy Award for Best Contemporary Blues Album at the 52nd Grammy Awards.
 That summer they released their live album, Roadsongs.
 In 2011, the band got a Blues Music Award as Band of the Year.

 The Derek Trucks Band would occasionally play together with the band of Trucks' wife, Susan Tedeschi, in a collective known as "Soul Stew Revival".
 This allowed the couple to spend more time with each other when they would otherwise both be out on the road separately.
-Trucks and Tedeschi formed a new group called the Tedeschi Trucks Band, with Mike Mattison and the Kofi Burbridge both joining from the Derek Trucks Band.
+Trucks and Tedeschi formed a new group called the Tedeschi Trucks Band, with Mike Mattison and Kofi Burbridge both joining from the Derek Trucks Band.
 As a result, the Derek Trucks Band has been on hiatus since 2010.
 Kofi Burbridge and Yonrico Scott both died in 2019.
 Count M'Butu died in 2021.